 But despite this seemingly successful resolution, the seeker will often be left with a bitter taste in their mouth.
 The consequences of the conflict will be very painful, and they will be plagued with doubt.
 Couldn't all that energy they expended in overcoming opposition have been used better, not to dominate but to achieve something more constructive?

 Obsessed with victory, the seeker didn't hesitate to hurt others during the battle.
 Their triumph may have brought short-lived satisfaction, but in the long-run the consequences are dangerous.
 The injuries they caused may well lead to them becoming isolated from other people.
 Was the result really worth the cost?

-Interpretation of The Five of Swords reversed
+Five of Swords reversed

 Contrary to what you might instinctively think, the inverted Five of Swords is generally considered a very positive arcana, likely to make the seeker aware of his excessive aggression.

 When it appears upside down, the Five of Swords testifies to a certain form of maturity.
 Having learned lessons from the past, the seeker now recognizes the dangers of conflict and no longer seeks to impose their point of view whatever the cost.
 When a disagreement arises, it is now easier for them to take into account what their opponent things and they no longer consider it a real threat.
 The seeker manages to come out of their inner world to fully accept their place in society.
 They are now part of the whole.